-For families who utilize Spotify or Amazon Music:
+For families who use Spotify or Amazon Music:

-• There are two products we recommend, both of which allow campers access to their Spotify and Amazon music playlist without an internet connection.
-The first is the Mighty Vibe, a small, screenless, music device that is water resistant and drop resistant.
-The second product is the Campfire Player, a slightly more expensive device that was designed just for summer camp.
-This device has a small screen to help campers find their song or playlist, but the device has no apps, games, videos, social media, etc. Both are great options.
+There are two products we recommend, both of which allow campers access to their Spotify and Amazon music playlist without an internet connection:

+- Mighty Vibe: a small, screenless, music device that is water resistant and drop resistant. - Campfire Player: a slightly more expensive device that was designed just for summer camp.
+This device has a small screen to help campers find their song or playlist, but the device has no apps, games, videos, social media, etc.

+Both are great options.
 The only caveat is that due to music licensing, both will only store music for 30 days unless it is reconnected with your Spotify or Prime account.
 Therefore, we will open up our WiFi for parental use on visiting day so that this can be accommodated.